Products

 Data silos can exist or emerge anywhere in your company, from marketing and HR to accounting and finance.
 These siloes impede those from other departments from having ready access to data and information that could benefit their work in myriad ways—and improve performance and results for your entire organization.

 The high-level damage done by data siloes is two-fold.
-First, they gum up efficiency by adding time, effort, and frustration to the process of getting important information.
-Second, they hold your company back from reaching its full potential by masking the many untold opportunities that could emerge from a culture in which data flows freely from department to department, allowing for greater collaboration unearthing deep actionable insights.
+First, they gum up efficiency by adding time, effort, and frustration to getting important information.
+Second, they hold your company back from reaching its full potential by masking the many untold opportunities that could emerge from a culture where data flows freely from department to department, allowing for greater collaboration and unearthing deep, actionable insights.

-If you can establish ways to avoid data silos from developing as well as breaking down those that exist, it can be a game changer for your company, driving greater efficiency, collaboration and innovation that can provide a clear competitive edge over companies that remained mired in siloes.
+If you can establish ways to avoid data silos from developing as well as breaking down those that exist, it can be a game changer for your company, driving greater efficiency, collaboration, and innovation that can provide a clear competitive edge over companies that remain mired in siloes.

 For example, SurveyMonkey CIO Eric Johnson talks about the “secret sauce” that IT professionals should be thinking about that would unlock survey data from siloes and find ways to leverage it across the organization in creative ways.